tjunghans/lectures/fe-testing/frontend-testing.md

 Any messaging to services or other components will be mocked or stubbed.

 **UI tests**
 These are high level tests to verify the user flow and interaction.
-This could be filling out a multi-step form with ajax validation.
+A user flow could be filling out a multi-step form with ajax validation.
+UI tests verify the combination of many components together using the actual user interactions such as mouse clicks and keyboard interactions.

 What can be tested and how?
 ### JavaScript class methods and functions